25 Freelance Writer Website Examples to Help Create Yours & Get Clients

 What should your freelance writer website look like?

-The first thing you’ll have to do when building your site is deciding what pages you want to add to it.
-We’ll review all the pages a freelance writer website must have, then talk about a few more that make great additions in some cases.
+The first thing you’ll have to do when building your site is decide what pages you want to add to it.
+We’ll review all the pages the best writer websites have, then talk about a few more that make great additions in some cases.

 Homepage: make a good first impression